-11. Hazard identification is the qualitative evaluation of the adverse health effects of a substance(s) in animals or in humans.
-For chemicals, hazard identification establishes the toxicity of a substance and may identify the set of inherent properties which make it capable of causing an adverse effect.
-For new chemicals, this is established through a consideration of: (i) the structure and associated physicochemical properties; (ii) the metabolism and toxicokinetics of the substance; and (iii) the results of a series of toxicity tests conducted both in animal models and in in vitro systems.
+For new chemicals, this is established through a consideration of: (i) the structure and associated physiochemical properties; (ii) the metabolism and toxicokinetics of the substance; and (iii) the results of a series of toxicity tests conducted both in animal models and in in vitro systems.
 The extent of the toxicity tests required is determined on a case-by-case basis, and will be dependent on the nature of the substance and the anticipated level of human exposure.
-Animal toxicity studies are designed to investigate the major biological systems and would cover acute toxicity, reproductive toxicity, genotoxicity, embryotoxicity, teratogenicity, carcinogenicity, organ toxicity, and sometimes other specific studies such as neurotoxicity or immunotoxicity.
+Animal toxicity studies are designed to investigate the major biological systems and would include acute toxicity, reproductive toxicity, genotoxicity, teratogenicity, carcinogenicity, organ toxicity, and sometimes other specific studies such as neurotoxicity or immunotoxicity.

-12. For existing chemicals, toxicology data may also be available from published papers although the quality of this data is variable.
+14. For existing chemicals, toxicology data may also be available from published papers although the quality of this data is variable.
 In some cases, human toxicology data may be available.
 This could include: (i) case studies of adverse effects; and (ii) results of epidemiological studies.
 Individual case studies may not by themselves be highly significant, but a pattern may emerge over a period of time with increasing numbers of reports of adverse effects.